 Smartwatches get filthy, including their band.
-Especially if you use it everyday while you're out of your home.
-Your smartwatch will be exposed to sweat, dust, and other elements.
+Mainly, if you use it daily while you're out of your home, your smartwatch will be exposed to sweat, dust, and other elements.

 Did you know that coronavirus can live on a smartphone for days?
 This also means that your smartwatch or wearable could be a vector for disease.
 Apart from the deadly virus, you can also get skin irritation if you don't clean your smartwatch band regularly.
 You might experience rashes, a reaction to certain materials on your watch band.

 As such, you should regularly clean your band and wrist, especially if you have sensitive skin.
-However, there are things your need to take note of before you clean your smartwatch band.
-One of them is to not use hand soap, dish soap, hand sanitizers, cleaning wipes, household cleaners, or other cleaning products to clean your band.
-You should keep in mind that those substances are difficult.
+However, it would help if you noted some things before cleaning your smartwatch band.
+To clean your band, one should not use hand soap, dish soap, hand sanitizers, cleaning wipes, household cleaners, or other cleaning products.
+It would help if you kept in mind that those substances are difficult.
 They also could get trapped beneath the band and irritate your skin.

 How to Clean Your Smartwatch Band/Strap

 Smartwatches and fitness trackers have a variety of bands.
 Since these bands are made of different materials, there are also different ways to clean them.
 Take note, this cleaning procedure applies to white, black, and any other color of bands.

 To make it easier to clean your watch band, you should detach it from your smartwatch first.

 For leather bands.
 Leather bands are not water resistant.
 Soaking it in water might cause damage to the band.
 Leather bands are usually intended for casual wear.
 You should bear in mind that it is not recommended for vigorous activity.
 Here's how you can clean your leather band:

 - It would help to wipe your leather band with a non-abrasive, lint-free cloth.
 Lightly dampen the cloth with fresh water if necessary.

 - Leather bands are not water resistant.
 As such, you should not soak your leather band in water.